Neotron-Compute/Neotron-Pico/README.md

           GND   19  20   GND
 ```

 Four expansion slots line up with the ATX case expansion brackets, allowing you to use cards with external connectors.
-Three of the expansion slots are internal use only.
+Note that these are aligned the "PCI way around" with components facing away from the board's I/O area, rather than the "ISA way around" which would have the components facing the I/O area.
+A further three of the expansion slots are available for internal use only.

 ## Expansion Ideas